iPadOS 16: what you need to know about your next iPad update

 In its presentation, Apple showed lots of people drawing loads of different mind maps with sticky notes, colored lines and annotations – the Apple Pencil was shown as a useful tool for contributing to this kind of document.

-If anyone hased used Google Jamboard, this feels like Apple's equivalent, except since it works on a stylus-toting tablet it should be a little more convenient.
+If you've used Google Jamboard, this feels like Apple's equivalent, although since it works on a stylus-toting tablet it should be a little more convenient to use.

 iPadOS 16 gaming

-After detailing the Mac's gaming prowess earlier in the presentation, we've heard that the iPad will get loads of these features too.
+After detailing the Mac's gaming prowess earlier in the presentation, Apple revealed that the iPad will get many of those features too.

-This includes a feature called Metal 3 which automatically upscapes gaming footage (basically it adds to the framerate and resolution), and it should make iPadOS games feel a little bit more like console alternatives.
+This includes a feature called Metal 3, which automatically upscales gaming footage (basically boosting the framerate and resolution), and it should make iPadOS games feel a little bit more like console alternatives.
 Now we just need Fortnite back!

-Game Center is now getting an activity list so you can see what your friends are doing - it's very similar to the features that exist in many other game networks like Xbox Live and PlayStation Network.
-So you can see if they get an achievement in a game, or have spent 20 hours playing a certain title.
+Game Center is now getting an activity list, so you can see what your friends are doing – it's similar to the features that exist in many other game networks like Xbox Live and PlayStation Network, so you can see, for example, if someone gets an achievement in a game, or has spent 20 hours playing a certain title.

 Finally, it's now easier to instantly share links with your friends so they can join you in a multiplayer game.